Seamanship

+History

+Before the 1600s, Seamanship skills were taught by hands-on instruction, after the 1600s, and 1700s, seamanship started being taught by literature.

-Ship knowledge, ship stability and cargo operations
+Ship knowledge, ship stability, and cargo operations

 Seamanship involves loading cargo, calculating its effect on ship stability and ensuring it is correctly stowed and secured, such as on this car carrier.

 Seamanship on a commercial level involves a knowledge of all the different ship types (such as bulk carriers, container ships, oil tankers, cruise ships, platform supply vessels, and others), including a basic knowledge of ship recognition, a basic understanding of nautical terms, ship structure and naval architecture and cargo operations, specific to the vessel the seafarer is working on.
 Some ship types will have specialist cargo equipment and tools; for example, a bulk carrier may have gantry cranes or grabs for cargo or a container ship may have container lashings.
 Cargoes should be properly stowed and secured to prevent shifting while at sea.
 Oil tankers and gas carriers can be somewhat complex due to the hazardous nature of their cargoes, and therefore a greater degree of seamanship may be necessary for some vessel types compared to others.

 Seamanship involves paying close attention to the stability of the vessel at all times.
 This involves calculation of the vessel and the effects of its cargo at various stages of the voyage (on departure, at sea and on arrival in port) to allow for safe passage and prevent capsizing (where a vessel turns on to its side or is upside down).
 This includes familiarity and application of the Load Line Convention, where a vessel can only be safely loaded to its markings to ensure residual stability for the likely weather conditions.
 Seafarers should regularly inspect their vessel and ensure the hull is in good condition for navigation.

-Seamanship skills apply to the safe use of different types of lifting gear, whether for cargo operations or for bringing on stores, supplies and provisions.
+Seamanship skills apply to the safe use of various types of lifting gear, whether for cargo operations or for bringing on board stores, supplies, and provisions.
 These example Derricks, Union purchase arrangements, midship or aft cranes, heavy lifting gear, rigging other sheer legs etc. This should include knowledge of calculations of stresses and effects on stability.